Understanding Tinned Copper Wire

 Weldability is good:

 This performance makes it is widely used in the electronics industry.
-In the zinc, aluminum, tin, gold, silver and other types of copper wire plating metal, tin has the lowest melting point, welding can make the plating quickly fused.
+Among the zinc, aluminum, tin, gold, silver and other types of copper wire plating metal, tin has the lowest melting point, welding can make the plating quickly fused.
 Many American Standard electronic wires are tin-plated, such as UL1007 UL1015.

 4. Application of tinned copper